Christianity and violence: Christian violence

 I Believe in the Sword and Almighty God (1914).
 Anti-militaristic cartoon by Boardman Robinson.

 J. Denny Weaver, Professor Emeritus of Religion at Bluffton University, suggests that there are numerous evolving views on violence and nonviolence throughout the history of Christian theology.
 According to the view of many historians, the Constantinian shift turned Christianity from a persecuted into a persecuting religion.

 Miroslav Volf has identified the intervention of a "new creation", as in the Second Coming, as a particular aspect of Christianity that generates violence.
 Writing about the latter, Volf says: "Beginning at least with Constantine's conversion, the followers of the Crucified have perpetrated gruesome acts of violence under the sign of the cross.
 Over the centuries, the seasons of Lent and Holy Week were, for the Jews, times of fear and trepidation.
 Muslims also associate the cross with violence; crusaders' rampages were undertaken under the sign of the cross."

 The statement attributed to Jesus "I come not to bring peace, but to bring a sword" has been interpreted by some as a call to arms for Christians.
 Mark Juergensmeyer argues that "despite its central tenets of love and peace, Christianity—like most traditions—has always had a violent side.
 The bloody history of the tradition has provided disturbing images and violent conflict is vividly portrayed in the Bible.
 This history and these biblical images have provided the raw material for theologically justifying the violence of contemporary Christian groups.
 For example, attacks on abortion clinics have been viewed not only as assaults on a practice that Christians regard as immoral, but also as skirmishes in a grand confrontation between forces of evil and good that has social and political implications", sometimes referred to as spiritual warfare.

 Higher law has been used to justify violence by Christians.
+The Cleansing of the Temple has sometimes been considered a violent act by Jesus, but some scholars note that the original text is more complex and, after grammatical analysis, conclude that the text does not describe a violent act of Jesus against the merchants themselves.

 Historically, according to René Girard, many Christians embraced violence when it became the state religion of the Roman Empire: "Beginning with Constantine, Christianity triumphed at the level of the state and soon began to cloak with its authority persecutions similar to those in which the early Christians were victims."